-The Medicines and Healthcare products Regulatory Agency (MHRA) will automatically "grandfather" existing marketing authorisations, etc., to be valid under a standalone UK system.

-- Holders of converted EU marketing authorisations will have to establish a MAH within the UK by January 1, 2023.
-Companies may choose to establish their pharmacovigilance qualified person (QPPV) in the UK or the EU.
-In the latter case, companies must nominate a UK contact person who reports to the EU QPPV. - CE marking for medical devices will continue to be used and recognised in Great Britain until June 30, 2023, and certificates issued by EEA notified bodies will continue to be valid for Great Britain until such date. - From the end of the transition period, all medical devices must be registered with the MHRA prior to their placement on the UK market (subject to grace periods that vary by device classification).
+- The Medicines and Healthcare products Regulatory Agency (MHRA) will automatically "grandfather" existing marketing authorisations, etc., to be valid under a standalone UK system. - If the MAH is not established in the UK, it must arrange a UK-based contact person within four weeks of Brexit and all MAHs should ultimately be established in the UK within a transition period. - From exit day, all medical devices must be registered with the MHRA prior to their placement on the UK market (subject to grace periods that vary by device classification).
 Non-UK manufacturers must appoint a UK Responsible Person to register and act on their behalf.